Zeeshanx186/Catalog_Generator/README.md

 <td width="50%">

 ### ✅ Selective Merging
-- Results page shows **checkboxes** for every found manual
+- Results page shows a **checkbox** for every found manual
-- Pre-selects all found parts — uncheck anything you don't want
+- All found parts are pre-checked — uncheck what you don't need
-- Uses exact download paths, never stale files from previous runs
+- Uses exact recorded download paths — never picks up stale files
 - Outputs a clean `BOM_Manuals_Selected.pdf`

 </td>
 <td width="50%">

-### 🔧 Standalone PDF Merger
+### 🔀 Standalone PDF Merger
-- Sidebar tool to merge **any PDFs** from your filesystem
+- Merge **any PDFs** from your filesystem independently
 - Drag-and-drop file list with ↑ ↓ reordering
-- Click to browse or drag files directly onto the drop zone
+- Drag files onto the drop zone or click to browse
-- Works independently of any BOM workflow
+- Fully separate from the BOM workflow

 </td>
 </tr>